The complete Sorong Travel Guide

 - Stock up – Alcohol is much cheaper to buy in Sorong than in Waisai, so stock up here before heading to Raja Ampat if you’re partial to a Bintang on the beach!

-If you are interested in taking a guided tour of the city we can put you in touch with a wonderful guide.
-Please drop us a comment or an email for further information.
+If you are interested in taking a guided tour of the city, we can put you in touch with Patrick, he’s a wonderful guide.
+Please drop us a comment below for more information.

 Thank you for reading our Sorong Travel Guide.
 If you like our guides and find them useful, or if there is any more you think we could do, please let us know in the comments below.
 We love hearing your thoughts!